Easycoder-lin/CHU/apps/frontend/API_REQUIREMENTS.md

 # ShareMarket API & Smart Contract Requirements

-This document outlines the requirements for the Smart Contract and Backend (Indexer) teams to support the ShareMarket frontend application.
+This document outlines the requirements for the Smart Contract, Backend (GraphQL), and TEE (Trusted Execution Environment) teams to support the ShareMarket frontend application.

 ## 1. Smart Contract Requirements